by James Kraus

 A lesser-noticed change was the elimination of body-coloured running board coverings in favour of black only.
 Previously, selected colour cars (normally light blue, white and beige) would feature matching or complementary covers, while other colour VWs would make do with black.
 From 1969 onwards (actually a mid-1968 change), all cars were fitted with black.

 The Beetle’s heyday was the 1960s, and it remained extremely popular even at the end of the decade.
-European sales were still running strong and deliveries in the U.S. continued to maintain an unbroken upward trajectory, with 1969 setting yet another record; the Beetle responsible for fully 4% of the American new-car market.
+European sales were still running strong and deliveries in the U.S. continued to maintain an unbroken upward trajectory, with 1969 setting yet another record; the Beetle responsible for five percent of the American new-car market.

 The autumn of 1969 was a pop-culture pinnacle of sorts for the Beetle; just a few months prior to the release of On Her Majesty’s Secret Service, another white VW, in this instance a Lotus White 1968 model, was featured on the cover of what was soon to become the best-selling Beatles album in history, Abbey Road.